-Consequences are put in place to give pupils a clear message that their actions are unacceptable.
-They are most likely to be accepted by pupils if clearly understood and consistently applied.
-However, teachers will exercise their professional judgement and a degree of flexibility in relation to the age, understanding and circumstances of the individual child involved.
+Consequences are put in place to give pupils to support pupils to learn and understand the impacts of their behaviour.
+Staff should follow the WoW strategy outlined in Appendix 3.
+This allows for a consistent approach but with a degree of flexibility in relation to the age, understanding and circumstances of the individual child involved.
 The aim is always that the consequence teaches prosocial behaviour rather than "punishes".
 A consequence should be chosen that will support the pupil to learn and develop pro-socially.